dazzo5/supticketproject.github.io/README.md

-- Created a support ticket application with the MERN stack!
+Created a support ticket application with the MERN stack!
+View the project here: https://youtu.be/UzwnrSPnZ98
 ---
-#Technologies I gained exposure to:
+## Technologies I gained exposure to:
 - MongoDB, Express.js, React.js, Node.js.
 - Mongoose, Axios, and State  Management for a smooth user experience.
 - For the front-end styling, I used CSS and bootstrap.
 - For authentication, I used JSON web Tokens and bycrypt for password hashing.
 I learned how to secure routes and manage user sessions.

-#USERS CAN:
+## USERS CAN:
 - Register/Login/Logout
 - Include their username, email, and password
 - Create a new ticket